jmablog/jamovi-worksheets/input/04-Comparing-Multiple-Means/04-Comparing-Multiple-Means.md

 ::: Aside

-Notice that we could still pick Tukey here if we wanted - Jamovi is build on the [R programming language](https://www.r-project.org/) for statistical analysis, so depending on what R function is used under-the-hood, different options become available to us.
+Notice that we could still pick Tukey here if we wanted - Jamovi is built on the [R programming language](https://www.r-project.org/) for statistical analysis, so depending on what R function is used under-the-hood, different options become available to us.
 Jamovi is still being developed so eventually all the tests might come to all the analyses, but for now, we still have everything we need.
 Your exact choice of post-hoc test is ultimately up to you, as long as you can justify why you chose it!
 If you're curious, turn **both** Bonferroni and Tukey on, and compare their results in the table.

 :::